• pediatric stroke is increasingly being recognized as an important cause of morbidity and mortality

 Overview of neuroimaging modalities

-• the choice of radiologic study depends on the age of the patient, the clinical scenario, and the hospital resources
+• the choice of modality depends on the patient’s age, the clinical scenario, and hospital resources; MRI is preferred

 CT + CT angiography

-• if possible, magnetic resonance imaging is preferred
+• if possible, magnetic resonance imaging (MRI) is preferred

 • if MRI is contraindicated or unavailable, perform NCCT+CT angiography of the head and neck, with or without CT venography